SE-TINF22B6/CookPit/srs.md

 By the nature of this project, the budget limitations will not be covered.
 This is because this is an academic project, therefore, there are not monetary resources assigned for its development.
 Realated to the previous point, this document does not cover neither the topic of generating economic profit after the deployment of this software.
 In addition, no legal concerns will be covered in this document.
 #### 1.3 Definitions, Acronyms and Abbreviations
 > Definitions of all terms, acronyms, and abbreviations required to properly interpret this document.

+- SRS:  Software Requirements Specification: A comprehensive document outlining the functional and non-functional requirements of the cooking website.
+- DB: Database
+- DBMS: Database Management System: Software for creating, managing, and interacting with the website's database.
+- API: pplication Programming Interface: A set of rules and protocols that allow different software applications to communicate with each other.
+- URL: Uniform Resource Locator: The address used to access a specific webpage on the internet.
+- UX/UX Design: User Interface/User Experience Design: The process of designing the website's layout, visual elements, and overall user experience.
 #### 1.4 References
 > A complete list of all documents referenced.
 Each document should be identified by title, date, and publishing organization.
 You can also insert hyperlinks, in order to open the references conviniently.